Discovering gravitational waveform distortions from lensing: A deep dive into GW231123

 where \delt and \mur are the time delay and relative magnification between two repeated signals, respectively.
-We assume the second chirp has a lower magnification and opposite parity, i.e. \delt$>0$, \mur$<1$, and a $\pi/2$ phase difference \footnote{Our parametrization differs from the phenomenological model in Ref.~\cite{Liu:2023ikc}, where the number of repeated chirps and their phase differences are treated as free parameters.}.
+Focusing on the most likely lensing configurations, we assume the second chirp has a lower magnification and opposite parity~\cite{Blandford:1986zz}, i.e. \delt$>0$, \mur$<1$, and a $\pi/2$ phase difference \footnote{Our parametrization differs from the phenomenological model in Ref.~\cite{Liu:2023ikc}, where the number of repeated chirps and their phase differences are treated as free parameters.}.
 The overall magnification is omitted, as it is degenerate with luminosity distance.
 This parametrization encompasses point and fold singularities, as well as many near-cusp configurations~\cite{Lo:2024wqm,Ezquiaga:2025gkd,Serra:2025kbw}.
-Folds and cusps are the most common caustics in generic lenses~\cite{Blandford:1986zz}, while point singularities correspond to axisymmetric lenses such as point-mass lenses or singular isothermal spheres.
+Folds and cusps are the most common caustics in generic lenses~\cite{Blandford:1986zz}, while point singularities appear in axisymmetric lenses such as point-mass lenses~\cite{Schneider:1992bmb} or Navarro-Frenk-White profiles~\cite{Navarro:1996gj} that can be associated with compact lenses and dark matter subhalos, respectively.
 Moreover, this simple parametrization has been shown to efficiently recover simulated signals lensed by point-mass lenses~\cite{Chan:2025pdf}.
 Negative-parity single images, which may cause small additional distortions~\cite{Dai:2017huk,Ezquiaga:2020gdt}, are excluded here and left for future work.